Business Management Unit 3 AOS 2

 Ads of Self-Evaluation

-- Manager sees an employees understanding of their strengths and weaknesses
+- manager sees an employees understanding of their strengths and weaknesses

-- Employees are empowered to improve performance, as they are involved in their performance management
+- employees are empowered to improve performance

-- Saves manager time
+- saves manager time

 43